 27 In later years, Mary Clark Sturtevant (1843-1931) was active in the suffrage movement.
 See Kristen Costa, "Biographical Sketch of Mary Clark Sturtevant," in Biographical Database of NAWSA Suffragists, 1890-1920.

 28 Sturtevant 1925:16-17; Mary Clark Sturtevant, Records and Memories of St. Columba's, The Berkeley Memorial Chapel, 1874-1928 (Newport, RI: Remington Ward, Printer, 1928):10.
 It is possible the chapel was also viewed as an amenity to attract new families.

 29 Sturtevant, 1928:7.

-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State Many of Newport's high-society figures supported the construction of the Chapel, as well, including Sarah Gibbs, Jane (Emmet) Griswold, Pierre Lorillard, James J. Van Alen, Cornelius Vanderbilt, and George Peabody Wetmore.30 In 1882, Mary and Eugene Sturtevant sold a 1.366-acre piece of land - a "rough uncultivated field, with...a number of trees and the remains of an orchard"31 - at the corner of present-day Indian and Vaucluse Avenues to the Rhode Island Episcopal State Convention for Missionary and Other Purposes for one dollar.
-The deed stipulated that "a church or chapel built of stone or brick or both shall be built on said land in memory of Dean Berkeley."32 (See Figure 1) Soon after the chapel was complete, it was dedicated to St. Columba, an Irish missionary credited with bringing Christianity to Scotland, and thus its official name became St. Columba's, the Berkeley Memorial Chapel.33 St. Columba's was designed by Wilson Eyre, Jr. (1858-1944) of Philadelphia, who reportedly donated his services.34 (See Figure 2) Eyre's precise connection to the congregation is unclear, but his family had strong ties to Newport, summering in the city from at least 1875 through 1887.35 In addition, according to The New York Times, Eyre "attended the Fay School in Newport, R.I., for several years" - presumably the boys' boarding school operated by Henry H. Fay in the 1860s and 70s.36 Eyre was only in his twenties when he designed St. Columba's and 33 The Churchman (20 August 1887):217.
+St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State

+Many of Newport's high-society figures supported the construction of the Chapel, as well, including Sarah Gibbs, Jane (Emmet) Griswold, Pierre Lorillard, James J. Van Alen, Cornelius Vanderbilt, and George Peabody Wetmore.30

+In 1882, Mary and Eugene Sturtevant sold for one dollar a 1.366-acre piece of land - a "rough uncultivated field, with...a number of trees and the remains of an orchard" - at the corner of present-day Indian and Vaucluse Avenues to the Rhode Island Episcopal State Convention for Missionary and Other Purposes.
+The deed stipulated that "a church or chapel built of stone or brick or both shall be built on said land in memory of Dean Berkeley."
+(See Figure 1) Soon after the chapel was complete, it was dedicated to St. Columba, an Irish missionary credited with bringing Christianity to Scotland, and thus its official name became St. Columba's, the Berkeley Memorial Chapel.33

+St. Columba's Chapel was designed by Wilson Eyre, Jr. (1858-1944) of Philadelphia, who reportedly donated his services.
+34 (See Figure 2) Eyre's precise connection to the congregation is unclear, but his family had strong ties to Newport, summering in the city from at least 1875 through 1887.
+35 In addition, according to The New York Times, Eyre "attended the Fay School in Newport, R.I., for several years" - presumably the boys' boarding school operated by Henry H. Fay in the 1860s and 70s.
+36 Eyre was only in his twenties when he designed St. Columba's and had recently taken over the practice of James Peacock Sims, where he had gained most of his